Santa Maria dell'Indirizzo, Catania

-Santa Maria dell'Indirizzo is a deconsecrated Roman Catholic church located on the piazza of the same name corso in the center of the city of Catania, Sicily, southern Italy.
+Santa Maria dell'Indirizzo is a deconsecrated Roman Catholic church located on the piazza of the same name in the center of the city of Catania, Sicily, southern Italy.
 It is affiliated with the Istituto Comprensivo Amerigo Vespucci, a local school, which now occupies the former convent of the Discalced Carmelites monks, with which the church was once associated.

-Of greater interest, and better maintained, are the small ruins of a former Ancient Roman baths or thermae, named Terme dell'Indirizzo, located behind the apse of the church.
+Behind the apse of the church, and better preserved, are the small ruins of an ancient Roman bath (thermae), the Terme dell'Indirizzo.